lordasd/Native-Weather/README.md

 # Native-Weather App

 A simple and intuitive weather application built with React Native and Expo.
 This app allows users to view current weather conditions and forecasts for multiple locations, including their current location.
 Locations can be easily added and managed through a user-friendly drawer navigation.

+> **Note:** The project now consists of two parts: a **Frontend** (React Native/Expo) and a **Backend** (Node.js/Express).
+The frontend no longer holds sensitive API keys.
+Instead, all API keys are now managed on the backend.

 ## Features